Special offers for reader of Together magazine

 Why do you need an LPA?

-Anyone could lose “capacity” through illness or accident and an LPA ensures that someone you know and trust can help administer your affairs.
+Anyone could lose “capacity” through illness or accident and a Lasting Power of Attorney (LPA) ensures that someone you know and trust can help administer your affairs.

 Part of living longer involves healthier lifestyles and keeping fit with activities such as cycling, mountain biking, rugby, football, winter sports, jogging, horse riding and many others: all carry an element of risk.
 Even the daily commute isn’t without obvious dangers.
 Accidents can strike at any time – they say “you never know what’s around the corner” but being prepared can go a long way.